hlefebvr/idol/docs/tutorials/getting_started/using_an_external_solver.rst

     const std::vector<double> w = { 2., 3.14, 1.98, 5., 3. }; // weights
     const double W = 10; // capacity

-Then, using idol's modeling API contained in :cpp:`#include <api/modeling.h>`, we can create our model easily.
+Then, using idol's modeling API contained in :cpp:`#include <idol/modeling.h>`, we can create our model easily.
 We will first present a naive implementation using only the knowledge introduced in the previous tutorial.
-Then, we will show a more compact way of implementing it.
+Then, we will show a more compact way of implementing it using the :code:`idol_Sum` macro.

 A first approach
 ^^^^^^^^^^^^^^^^